Mathavancse/Mathavancse/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Share a brief description of a project you're actively involved in.
+Since you're working on a Django project with inventory and customer management, you could say:

+"Building a Django-based inventory and customer management system."
+"Developing a full-stack application for order and customer data management."
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...